artem-y/decimal-field/README.md

 Swift Package Manager is a preferred way to connect `DecimalField` to your Xcode project.
 Setting exact version dependency rule is advised to prevent pulling in unwanted changes.
 You can find versions in the [Releases](https://github.com/artem-y/decimal-field/releases) section.

+To make it even safer, please feel free to fork the repository.

 ## Licence
 This repository is provided under the MIT licence (see [LICENSE](LICENSE)).